 “I love it for the strangest reason,” Clark says.
 “Buying this type of warranty from a retailer is garbage.
 It’s a waste of your money.
 So I find having the warranty coverage from a credit card helps prevent somebody from making a bad decision.”

-Team Clark has analyzed the rewards credit card market to spotlight some of the best options.
+Team Clark has analyzed the rewards credit card market to spotlight some of the issuers offering this perk.
 We also had a discussion with Clark to develop the optimal strategy for using a credit card to get an extended warranty.